Procedure: Authorship disputes

 - How each of the authors have given final approval of the version to be published.

 - A list of those determined to be valid authors and why.

 - A list of those believed to have contributed to the publication and who should be acknowledged (without being an author) and why.

 Authorship disputes as breaches of the ANU Policy: Responsible Practice of Research

-- The Deputy Vice-Chancellor (Research) may determine that that an authorship dispute should be dealt with as a breach of ANU policies Responsible Conduct of Research and Code of Research Conduct, or research misconduct or other appropriate misconduct process.
+- The Deputy Vice-Chancellor (Research and Innovation) may determine that an authorship dispute should be dealt with as a breach of ANU policies including Responsible Conduct of Research and Code of Research Conduct, or research misconduct or other appropriate misconduct process.